yihan2099/ttnet_documentation/models/pipeline.md

-## AutoML Pipeline Overview
+# AutoML Pipeline Overview

-This project implements an AutoML pipeline for the TTNet (Truth Table Network) model using MLflow for experiment tracking and model management.
-The pipeline consists of several key stages, each designed to automate the process of model development, evaluation, and deployment.
+This page provides information about the AutoML pipeline in TTNet, which automates the process of model development, evaluation, and deployment.

-### Pipeline Sections
+## Pipeline Sections

 The AutoML pipeline is divided into multiple interconnected components: